ssMaritime.com & ssMaritime.net

 Austasia Lines MV Australasia

-She arrived in Singapore on January 30, and continued on the Sydney to Singapore service.
-Her schedule was usually; Sydney, Brisbane Singapore, Brisbane, Sydney.
+Australasia arrived in Singapore on January 30, and continued on the Sydney to Singapore service.
+Her schedule was; Sydney, Brisbane Singapore, Brisbane, Sydney.
 This continued until she departed Sydney on January 30, 1969 for the last time, for upon arrival in Singapore she was transferred to the Fremantle to Singapore/Malaysia service.

 Images from an MV Australasia Brochure